playht/pyht/README.md

 - `quality`: DEPRECATED (use sample rate to adjust audio quality)
 - `speed`: The speed of the audio to be returned, a float (default 1.0).
 - `seed`: Random seed to use for audio generation, an integer (default None, will be randomly generated).
-- The following options are inference-time hyperparameters of the text-to-speech model; if unset, the model will use default values chosen by PlayHT.
+- The following options are inference-time hyperparameters of the text-to-speech model; if unset, the model will use default values chosen by Play.
     - `temperature`: The temperature of the model, a float.
     - `top_p`: The top_p of the model, a float.
     - `text_guidance`: The text_guidance of the model, a float.